matheuristic/plan9port-config/README.md

   matching commands are shown.
 If `STRING` is omitted, then the most recent commands are show (i.e., match all commands).
 - `hn`: Command-line [HN](https://news.ycombinator.com) client.
+- `ishidpi`: Prints to stdout 1 if screen is high DPI or 0 otherwise.
 - `lower`: Lowercase text selection.
 - `lw`: List Acme windows (including window ID, whether the window is a directory window, and if the window is dirty).
 A fancier version